 Within this item:

 - Make sure we understand what is going on with SampleBuilder and it's sample on the way from Python to C++

-#1 Updated by jmfisher almost 4 years ago
+#1 Updated by jmfisher about 4 years ago

 This is definitely a remnant from the old bindings.
 In the old bindings, the ownership problem was solved on the C++ side by checking whether the sample builder comes from Python or C++, and if from Python it creates a clone of the sample builder to bypass ownership problems.
 With the new bindings, we could implement exactly the same behaviour with swig %extend directives.
 The two methods which need to be extended are Simulation::updateSample and SpecularSimulation::updateSample